KumarLabJax/mouse-tracking-runtime/docs/pose/file_format.md

 TIP_TAIL_INDEX = 11
 ```

-## Dynamic Object Keypoint Sorting

-- `fecal_boli`: Sorting is `y, x`, since this network was created using HRNet.

 ## Important Notes

 1. Applications should not assume all files contain all datasets from all versions.
 The absence of fields does not imply the absence of objects in the arena.

 2. Dynamic object predictions are not made every single frame.
 While the objects may be dynamic, they aren't as active as mice.

-3. The way tracklets are generated ensures they are continuous blocks (no breaks/gaps).
+3. The way tracklets are generated ensures they are continuous intervals (no breaks/gaps).
 Some software depends on this (e.g., JABS as of v0.16.3).